Skip to main content

 • User tags: You may wish to exempt some users from the requirement to check-in entirely, or vary the check-in window for certain users.

-• Action taken when the check-in window opens: You can decide whether users should be reminded by email when it's possible for them to check in to their booking.
+• Action taken when the check-in window opens: You can decide whether users should be reminded by email when they can check in to their booking.

 Changes to check-in rules are put into effect immediately for all relevant bookings (not just new bookings created from that point on).
 For this reason, if an owner/system admin wants to make changes to a destructive check-in rule (i.e. one set to "remove booking"), then Skedda will first force the owner to set the action step back to the non-destructive "log only" option.
 The intention here is to help implement a "transition phase" so that imminent bookings are not unfairly removed as a result of a change to check-in rules.